AniediAUbokudom/rolladicegame/README.md

 5. Create a pull request, explaining the changes you made.

 Credits
-[Aniedi Ubokudom]: Game Developer and Maintainer
+[Aniedi Ubokudom]: Developer and Maintainer